2019BTECS00022/Web-dev-internship/README.md

-# Web-dev-internship
+# Full stack development
-This is 10 days web development workshop for internship of Aadi foundation.
+This is 10 days full stack development workshop for internship of Aadi foundation.